openvinotoolkit/model_server/.github/ISSUE_TEMPLATE/ovms-bug-report.md

 **Logs**
 Logs from OVMS, ideally with --log_level DEBUG.
 Logs from client.

-**Configuration files**
+**Configuration**
+1. OVMS version
-1. OVMS config.json file
+2. OVMS config.json file
+3. CPU, accelerator's versions if applicable
-2. Model repository directory structure
+4. Model repository directory structure
-3. Model or publicly available similar model that reproduces the issue
+5. Model or publicly available similar model that reproduces the issue

 **Additional context**
 Add any other context about the problem here.